hepabolu/programming-by-stealth/docs/pbs36.md

 ### Inputting Numbers Precisely

 Now let’s move on to some of the useful new text input types provided by HTML 5.
-Firstly, lets look at inputting numbers.
+Firstly, let's look at inputting numbers.

-Just to note that all the data types from here on out support HTML 5 form validation.
+Just note that all the data types from here on out support HTML 5 form validation.
 We will be looking at how that works in the next instalment, but not until then.

 The most generic form of number input is provided by using the `<input>` tag with `type="number"`.
 This input type is designed to allow any number to be entered, whole or decimal, and positive or negative (though decimal numbers aren’t allowed by default).
 When rendered on screen, up and down arrows are usually added to one of the sides of the input box, allowing users to easily increase and decrease the entered value.
 Mobile browsers should present a number pad instead of a regular text keyboard when you tap on an input with a `type` of `number`.